 Write Theatre courses are offered in association with Border Crossings

 I came into this course a keen writer but with no experience in theatre writing and it was the most perfect entry point I could have asked for.
 Rib held a really great space where we, the participants, felt that we could let go of our trepidation and just dive in from the very first session.
 We tried our hand at writing dialogue and developing characters, we were encouraged to bravely prod at the parts of human experience that are ugly and uncomfortable to really uncover our capacities to write drama in a real and engaging way.
 Time flew each week as we had a great balance of on screen conversations, independent or group tasks and activities and comfort breaks.
 I particularly enjoyed being pushed to write new material in between each session and having a chance to have that reviewed and analysed by a real pro!
 Zahra Dalilah

 The Writing Theatre course with Rib was a fabulous experience and I think the migration to an online format worked seamlessly.
 As there were fewer students it allowed for greater intimacy and more time workshopping and analysing student writing.
 Rib’s experience and knowledge of play and scriptwriting is enormous and he delivers it all in a relaxed and easy going manner.
 Those lectures are interspersed with writing exercises that illuminate the discussion points in unexpected ways.
 Finally I should add that the course is a lot of fun.
 I got used to spending my Saturday mornings in a virtual classroom and was quite sad that it came to an end.
 Suffice to say I’ll be signing up again.
 Shola Asante

-NOTE If we are unable to run the course for any reason (including precautions and restrictions arising from responses to the Coronavirus), all fees paid (including the deposit) will be returned in full.
+NOTE If after announcing a course we are unable to run the course for any reason (including precautions and restrictions arising from responses to the Coronavirus), all fees paid (including the deposit) will be returned in full.
 If the course runs but a participant is unable to attend as a result of illness or self-isolation, the course fee will be refunded minus the deposit.